The Cosby Show: Syndication

 The Carsey-Werner Company handles domestic distribution, while Paramount Global's unit CBS Media Ventures handles international distribution of the series, and has done so since 1997.
 In the United States, The Cosby Show began its television syndication run in September 1988 in broadcast syndication, shortly before the show's fifth-season premiere, and was at the time distributed by Viacom; many stations that carried the series were Big Three television networks affiliates.
 As time went on, this moved to lower-profile timeslots, independent station and minor network affiliates.

 Fort Worth, Texas–based independent station KTVT carried the series until 1995, when it ceased operating as a regional cable superstation and became an affiliate of CBS.
 TBS, then a national cable superstation, carried the series for nearly a decade beginning in 1999.
 Fellow superstation WGN America began carrying the series shortly thereafter, and continued to until September 2010.
 Viacom's Nick at Nite began airing reruns of the series in March 2002, and its sister network TV Land began airing reruns in 2004, making The Cosby Show one of the few series that were shown on both Nick at Nite and TV Land at the same time.
 The series was also available to stream on Hulu.

 The French version just called Cosby Show aired on M6 in 1988.

 In the Italian version of the show, the family name is not Huxtable but Robinson.
-The whole show is named I Robinson (The Robinsons) airing on Canale 5 & K2 from 1986 until 1993.
+The whole show is named I Robinson (The Robinsons) airing on Canale 5 from 1986 until 1993.

 2010s removal from syndication

 Reruns of The Cosby Show have been pulled from several networks and venues as a result of the Bill Cosby sexual assault cases.
-In November 2014, TV Land pulled the series from its lineup. "(E)pisodes have been pulled immediately for the foreseeable future ...
+In November 2014, TV Land pulled the series from its lineup.
+"Episodes have been pulled immediately for the foreseeable future ...
 TV Land even removed references to The Cosby Show from its website on Wednesday afternoon as the scandal accelerated."
 In December 2014, the Magic Johnson–owned network Aspire removed the show from its lineup.

 BET's Centric (another Viacom unit), along with Bounce TV, ceased airing reruns of The Cosby Show.
 At the same time, barter syndicator The Program Exchange ceased distributing the show.
 Bounce TV resumed airing the series in December 2016 but pulled the show on April 26, 2018 — the day Cosby was convicted of sexual assault.
 TV One began airing reruns of the show in May 2017.
-It is currently the only American network to offer the series.
-The series is also available on FilmRise, Amazon Prime Video, and Sling TV.
+It is the only American network to offer the series.
+The series is available on Amazon Prime Video and Philo.